 Areas of Legal Expertise Within Bankruptcy

 Although the word bankruptcy generally boils down to one common meaning, there are different types of bankruptcy and issues that arise within each.
-Bankruptcy can affect an individual or a business and can be designated as Chapter 7, Chapter 11, or Chapter 13, and related bankruptcy issues can include asset acquisition, creditor representation, and debtor in possession lenders.
+Bankruptcy can affect a business and can be designated as Chapter 7 or Chapter 11, and related bankruptcy issues can include asset acquisition, creditor representation, and debtor in possession lenders.

 Some of the specific areas of bankruptcy in which Harold “Hap” May, P.C.
 Attorneys at Law can help include: